-Melissa Finucane is a senior social and behavioral scientist at the RAND Corporation and a Pardee RAND Graduate School professor.
-Also a senior fellow at the East-West Center in Honolulu, Hawai'i, her interdisciplinary and policy-oriented research focuses on understanding the human dimensions of environmental health risks.
+Melissa Finucane is a senior social and behavioral scientist at the RAND Corporation.
+Her interdisciplinary and policy-oriented research focuses on understanding the human dimensions of environmental health risks.

-She is director of the Consortium for Resilient Gulf Communities, funded by the Gulf of Mexico Research Initiative.
-This integrated program of research and outreach aims to assess and address community impacts from the Deepwater Horizon oil spill.
+Finucane is codirector of the RAND Climate Resilience Center, which supports innovative policy research and tool development to help decisionmakers at all levels address the impacts of climate change.
+She is also director of the Consortium for Resilient Gulf Communities, which aims to assess and address community impacts from the Deepwater Horizon oil spill.

-Finucane is co-investigator with the NOAA-funded Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program, which aims to support decisionmakers in the U.S. Mid-Atlantic states to adapt to the impacts of climate variability and change.
-MARISA will assess and address climate-sensitive issues such as flooding, fresh water management, coastal infrastructure, transport, and agriculture.
+Finucane is principal investigator with the NOAA-funded Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program, an interdiscipinary partnership supporting decisionmakers with climate-sensitive issues such as flooding, fresh water management, coastal infrastructure, transport, and agriculture.

-She received her Ph.D. in psychology from the University of Western Australia and has 20 years of experience working with many different communities around the world.
+Finucane received her Ph.D. in psychology from the University of Western Australia and has more than 20 years of experience working with many different communities around the world.